 This domain includes information-security management controls: analyzing, designing, identifying, implementing, and managing information system controls’ process to decrease risks, and test controls and produce detailed reports.
 It also covers auditing management: understanding the process, applying principles, skills, and procedures, executing and evaluating results, interpret the results, and develop new methods.

 This domain includes project development, planning, implementation, and budgeting, acquiring, developing, and maintaining information-security project teams, assigning tasks and training, managing teams, ensuring teamwork and communication, evaluating the project to ensure that it aligns with business requirements.
 Achieves optimal system performance, and ensuring that changes to the existing information system processes are made promptly.

-Domain 4: Information Security Core Concepts
+Domain 4: Information Security Core Competencies

 This domain includes designing, implementing, and ensuring proper plans for access control, risk management, phishing attacks, identification of theft, physical security, disaster recovery, business continuity plans, firewalls, IDS/IPS and network defense systems, wireless security, virus, Trojans and malware threats, secure coding best practices and securing web applications, hardening OS, encryption technologies, and computer forensics and incident response.